You are viewing a page from the Waldo County Technical Center site that has been specially-formatted for printing and/or text-only browsing.

 The location of this page is: http://waldo.mainecte.org/programs/category/19331

 Track one is the Fire Science Technology program (FST).
-The FST program provides students with the opportunity to develop entry level skills and the necessary preparation for post-secondary education in related in public safety industry.
-Students in the FST program have the ability to earn numerous certifications at both the state and federal level.
+The FST program provides students with the opportunity to develop entry level skills and the necessary preparation for post-secondary education in the public safety industry.
+Students in the FST program have the ability to earn numerous certifications, at both the state and federal level.
 Topics covered within the FST program include: Physical Fitness, Fire Suppression, Water Supply, Ladders, HazMat, Extrication, Search & Rescue, Leadership, Teamwork, Wildland Fire Suppression, First Aid/CPR, Incident Command, and Knots & Ropes.
 The FST program is offered to students in grades 10-12.
-This program’s unique feature offers students an opportunity to work and learn at their own pass to master their skills.
+This program offers students a unique opportunity to work and learn at their own pace to master their skills.
 Students can take up to three years to complete the learning objectives for their ProBoard Firefighter I & II Certification.

-Track two of the Emergency Medical Services program (EMS).
-The EMS program provides students with the opportunity to develop a solid foundation of Anatomy & Physiology, Pharmacology, Emergency Medicine and Care.
-The EMS program is geared primarily to student in grades 11-12.
-Students in the program have the ability to earn national certifications including their National Registry EMT-Basic upon successfully completion of the course and successfully passing both the NREMT written and practical examinations.
+Track two is the Emergency Medical Services program (EMS).
+The EMS program provides students with the opportunity to develop a solid foundation of Anatomy & Physiology, Pharmacology,and Emergency Medicine and Care.
+The EMS program is geared primarily to students in grades 11-12.
+Students in the program have the ability to earn national certifications, including their National Registry EMT-Basic upon successful completion of the course and successfully passing both the NREMT written and practical examinations.

-Both Emergency Services programs participate in various other public safety, public health and emergency management programs.
+Both Emergency Services Programs participate in various other public safety, public health and emergency management programs.
 Students participate in a large number of courses sponsored by FEMA (Federal Emergency Management Agency).
 All students are required to complete the minimum NIMS 100, 200 & 700 courses prior to the completion of the program.
-Other FEMA courses can be selected are done as independent studies and or extra credit, many of the FEMA courses provide the students with additional opportunities to earn college credits.
+Other FEMA courses can be completed as independent studies and / or extra credit.
+Many of the FEMA courses provide the students with additional opportunities to earn college credits.